ceylanismail/rally/README.md

 That's all!

-Usage
+## Usage

----
+Here's how I use rally, but you can easily integrate it in your own way too!

-*Here's how I use rally, but you can easily integrate it in your own way too!*
+### What do you need?

 * Extend your Android Application class to `CoreBaseApplication` for declaring and initialising `volley` instances.
 (This could be done in another place too, but it's just easier in here)